SilkRose/Pony/archive/blogs/census-consensus.md

 ### Unanswered Questions About the Project
 - How many questions should be in each section?
 - What should happen if nopony answers the survey in the hour long period?
-- how should question rigging be implemented [AGAIN, I'M SORRY TO IMPOSE MY OWN STYLE, BUT THE ORIGINAL WAS RATHER CLUNKY]?
+- how should question rigging be implemented?

 We mostly tried for five to seven questions per survey, but this wasn't a hard rule.
 We used a priority system to handle cases where nopony voted on a question.
 Each question had an order of options for priority, like: `A > C > B`.
 So, if A and B are tied, it would pick A as the winner.
 And if nopony voted, it would default to A winning.
 We never implemented rigging questions, but we sure did talk about it a lot at the start.